NORPOL

 Teheran Mon Amour

-Norpol performed their own take of Margarite Duras’ famous “Hiroshima Mon Amour” at Hitparaden 1, as a performance about the situation of homosexual men in Iran today.
+Norpol performed their take of Margarite Duras’ famous “Hiroshima Mon Amour” at Hitparaden 1, as a performance about the situation of homosexual men in Iran today.
 It opens with the screening of a re-make of one of the greatest love stories on film: ”Hiroshima, mon amour”.
-But instead of a French woman and a Japanese man, two men –one Scandinavian, one Persian, occupy the leading roles.
-Just like in the original, we never learn how they met, as the story begins after the two of them spent a night together at a hotel in Teheran.
-In the 1959 original the love affair is complicated and impossible.
-In this version set in Teheran in 2012 the love affair is punishable by death.
+But instead of a French woman and a Japanese man, two men – one Scandinavian, one Persian – are cast in the leading roles.
+Just like in the original, we never learn how they met, as the story begins after the two of them spent a night together in a hotel in Teheran.
+In the original from 1959 the love affair is complicated and impossible.
+In Norpol’s version, set in Teheran in 2012, the love affair is punishable by death.

 With: Erik Pold, Daniel Norback, Seimi Nørregaard, Farid Tristan-Sohrabi, Helle Lyshøj, Martin Vognsen and Tobias Stål.